Modern Slavery and Human Trafficking

 Supreme Imports Ltd is a 100% owned direct subsidiary of Supreme Plc, an AIM-listed holding company.

 Supreme is the parent company for the trading subsidiary companies listed in the Schedule to this statement.
-This statement covers the activities of Supreme Imports Ltd and it’s listed subsidiaries.
+This statement covers the activities of Supreme Imports Ltd and its listed subsidiaries.
+Supreme’s subsidiaries are predominantly UK based, other than its Irish subsidiary.
+Any other non-UK subsidiaries are dormant/non-trading.

 B. Business